vincentwang79/otp-model-for-golang/go-implementation-guide.md

 ## Overview

 The OTP detector is a machine learning-based tool that can identify whether a text message contains a one-time password (OTP).
-The detector is implemented in Go and uses model parameters exported from a Python-trained SVM model.
+The detector is implemented in Go and uses model parameters exported from a Python-trained model.

-The OTP detector is implemented as `OTPDetector` - a high-accuracy detector for identifying OTP messages.
+The OTP detector has several implementations:
+- `BalancedEnhancedOTPDetector` - The recommended detector with balanced data and enhanced features (recommended)
+- `ImprovedOTPDetector` - An improved version of the basic detector
+- `OTPDetector` - The basic implementation

 ## Installation